Philippine pavilion opens at Expo 2025 Osaka

 The pavilion highlights the Philippines’ commitment to sustainable tourism, aiming to support local communities while offering travelers meaningful experiences.
 (PHOTO FROM THE DOT)

 The Philippine Pavilion opened Sunday at Expo 2025 Osaka, showcasing the country’s weaving traditions, regional craftsmanship and a blend of technology-driven exhibits aimed at promoting culture and sustainable tourism.
+This Philippine Pavilion in Osaka Expo 2025 is a significant representation of our rich cultural heritage.

 Visitors were welcomed by an intricate façade composed of 212 indigenous fabrics from across the Philippines.
 Lead designer Carlo Calma described the façade as a reflection of the nation’s evolving cultural identity.